+Louise Hutchence

-Louise Hutchence Student Services Administrator Y3A Level 2 t: 02 9850 1421
+Student Services Administrator

+Y3A Level 2

+Matt Weddis

-Matt Weddis Learning & Teaching Support Y3A Level 2 t: 02 9850 1420 e: info@pict.mq.edu.au
+Learning & Teaching Support

+Y3A Level 2

+e: info@pict.mg.edu.au

 Faculty of Business and Economics

 A warm welcome to the Faculty of Business and Economics.

 Thank you for choosing us to be a part of your education and career development - you have made a great choice.
 Macquarie is a university on the move with a vision to be among the top eight research universities in Australia and among the top 200 in the world.
 What this means for you is that the academics you come into contact with are actively researching current problems and trends and contributing to theory development within their disciplines.
 It also means that this work is incorporated in the teaching and materials that you engage with during your studies.
 That will ensure you are up to date with global business activity and fully conversant with the latest debate across the business and economics disciplines.